 - Complete meals in a can – ravioli, beef stew, chunky soup

-- Drink mix powders that already have sugar added.
+- Drink mix powders that already have sugar added or are individuals.

 - Emergency preparedness foods that only require water to make.